 1. It's unmanageable or doesn't support the features you need

 Website content needs to be updated.
-When the content management system impedes rather than supports needed changes, it’s time for a new system.
-Take stock of common content changes made on your site and use those core needs to inform your decision when choosing the right CMS.
+When the content management system impedes rather than supports needed changes, it's time for a new system.
+Take stock of common content changes made on your site and use that core needs to inform your decision when choosing the right CMS.

 2. You're redesigning your site